mvysny/mvysny.github.io/_posts/2024-7-23-2-vaadin-apps-1-traefik.md

 1. Enable wildcard support with your DNS provider.
 E.g. with GoDaddy, click on the domain, then "Manage Domain", the "DNS" tab, then "Add New Record": Type: A, Name: `*` (an asterisk), Data: the IP address of your server.
 Hit save - the change will eventually propagate through all DNS servers and you'll be able to `ping foo.yourdomain.com`.
-2. Configure Traefik's Let's Encrypt integration for a proper wildcard support TODO
+2. Configure Traefik's Let's Encrypt integration for a proper wildcard support

+TODO how to do this